Skip to contents

 run

-Optional positive integer giving the run index to extract from a SolutionSet.
+Optional positive integer giving the run index to extract.
 If NULL, all runs are returned when available.

 Value

-A simplified data.frame target summary, or NULL if the solution does not contain targets.
+A simplified data.frame target summary, or NULL if the result does not contain targets.
 Typical columns include feature, feature_name, target_level, total_available, target, achieved, gap, and met.

 Details

 Targets are optional in multiscape.
-If the solution object does not contain a targets summary table at x$summary$targets, this function returns NULL without error.
+If the result object does not contain a targets summary table at x$summary$targets, this function returns NULL without error.

 This function reads the stored targets summary and returns a simplified user-facing table.
 If the summary contains achieved and target_value, target satisfaction is evaluated as follows.